Joel-HsienChi/PointRobotUi/Developer_Manual.md

       2. `_init_(self, userid):`

-         Initial function that generate a user object with given `userid` and initialize the rest of the properties.
+         Initializing function that generate a user object with given `userid` and initialize the rest of the properties.

          Connect to the database by calling the parent function.

-         Then, assign value to the rest of properties by `GetUserInfo()`
+         Then, assign value to the rest of properties by `SetUserInfo()`

-      3. `GetUserInfo(self):`
+      3. `SetUserInfo(self):`

          This function will get datas from database, and assign them to `user`'s properties.

+         This function also work as a checker for the existance of `userid` in database.

+         If `userid` doesn't exist in database, return False, otherwise return True.

       3. `get_plate_id_user_have(self):`